The First Steps

 Final application submission

 We fully support our students as they develop their portfolios and other components of the creative supplement.
 We provide comprehensive guidance and assistance, encouraging students to tap into their experiences, ideas, and point of view as they create new work and projects.
 We help students meet the criteria, requirements, and deadlines for each program.
-This significantly reduces the stress stress and ensures students feel confident in their abilities.
+This significantly reduces the stress and ensures students feel confident in their abilities.

 We help with: